webpack/webpack/examples/custom-json-modules/template.md

 This very simple example shows usage of a custom parser for json-modules.

-Toml files can be imported like other modules without toml-loader.
+Toml, yaml and json5 files can be imported like other modules without toml-loader.

 # data.toml